Bottle Jack Rosin Press User Guide

 Questions & Answers:

-- Question: Could I replace the original bottle jack model to higher tons?
+Question: Could I replace the original bottle jack model with higher tons?

-- Answer: The jack will exhaust once it exceeds its rated pressure for safe working.
-Actually, the jack allows adjusting the pressure after taking off the red cap and rotate 45 degrees clockwise.
+Answer: The jack will exhaust once it exceeds its rated pressure for safe working.
+Actually, the jack allows adjusting the pressure after taking off the red cap and rotating 45 degrees clockwise.

 1 - How to fix uneven feet for my rosin press?

-- Check power sub-switch on rear of Temperature Control Box for the affected platen.
+Check the power sub-switch on the rear of the Temperature Control Box for the affected platen.

 - Sift and fine material will take some practice, so we advise you to preheat your puck between closed platens.
 They need to only touch the top and bottom of the puck for preheating.
 No pressure is required.
 Allow the puck to preheat for 20-30 seconds.
 At this time the puck should be melty and more likely to flow out instead of building up pressure inside which may cause a blowout.
 Gently apply pressure onto the puck and give it time to release the oil, slowly applying the pressure throughout the entire extraction.